Celeritas 0.7.0-dev.246+develop.67e9bdac

 template<class T >

-Rotate the direction about the given Z-based scatter direction.
-More...
+Rotate a direction about the given scattering direction.

 Detailed Description